Thinking of moving to a bigger house? There are a lot of good reasons to upgrade the size of your home.

 If you’re looking to maximize your tax-free primary home exemption, buy a bigger home.
 A 10% increase on a $1.5 million home is an extra $50K tax-free more than you’d have if you lived in a 1 million dollar home.

-Reason #8: Save Your Marriage
+Reason #8: Buy a Bigger House To Save Your Marriage

-Seriously.
+Will a bigger house make you happy?
 A bigger home can be a marriage-saver, whether it’s a second bathroom for your spouse (I speak from experience) or multiple living/TV areas so that Selling Sunset can be watched at the same time as Hockey Night in Canada.
 A bigger home means there’s less clutter to fight about and more places to hide when disagreements inevitably happen.
 And of course, there’s that all-important real estate truth: Happy Wife, Happy Life.
 And yes, this is true for husbands too, it just doesn’t rhyme as easily.

 Reason #9: Work From Home